jesgs/poser-autorigger/README.md

 # Poser Autorigger for Blender

+**Under development—Use at your own risk**

 An autorigger for Poser characters imported as FBX files.

-This auto-rigging tool is geared specifically towards FBX imported figures that already have an existing base armature.
+This auto-rigging tool is intended for figures that were exported from Poser as FBX files—which already have an existing base armature.
 This tool takes that existing armature and automates the setup of IK/FK chains, bone collections, and bone widgets.

-This tool adds a deformer bone to the spine chain called `LowerAbdomen` but it does not create a weight-group.
+This tool also adds a deformer bone to the spine chain called `LowerAbdomen` in order to complete the imported spine chain from Poser.
+However, it does not create a weight-group.
 This weight-group will need to be created manually and blended with the hip and abdomen weight-groups.

-**Under development—Use at your own risk**
+This feature may be removed or moved behind an option flag.

+## Motivation

+The motivation for creating this tool was to automate a number of tasks I do to a figure that I've imported from Poser.
+It also standardizes my workflow so I'm not forgetting my naming conventions or collection sets between when working on different figures.

 ## **Workflow Summary**